webqamdev/sass-boilerplate/README.md

 ## Documentation

 In order to keep documentation up to date and to have it in your project, it is written in Sass comments directly in the code (Sass comments are skipped during compilation).

 You can start with the main entry point in [`src/scss/main.scss`](src/scss/main.scss).

 ## Development

-Clone the project locally and install node dependencies :
+Clone the project locally and install node dependencies:

 ```bash
 npm install
 ```

-Available commands :
+Available commands:

 - `npm run build` Build the CSS using Webpack to ensure there is no error
 - `npm run watch` Same as `build` but with change detection